wp-plugins/constant-contact-form/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/07/18/constant-contact/)
 *   [About author](http://www.gopiplus.com/work/)

 This Constant Contact wordpress plug-in adds a constant contact widget signup form to your website sidebar.

 Very easy and no need any coding language knowledge to use this plug-in.
 Once the widget is ready, entered emails are automatically stored into your constant contact account.

+This WordPress plugin is to integrate constant contact account to your wordpress website.

+Add Constant Contact widget email subscribe form to your sidebar with Custom title, Custom text box caption, Custom button style, Custom text box style.

+User entered emails are automatically stored in to site admin constant contact account (admin need to provide their own constant contact login details at widget management)

+No page refresh, because this widget using Ajax.

 **Features of this plugin**